cravler/docker-files/ssh-agent/README.md

-#How to use this image:
+# How to use this image:

 Start `ssh-agent`

-    docker run -d --name ssh-agent cravler/ssh-agent
+    docker run -d --restart always --name ssh-agent cravler/ssh-agent

 Add your SSH private key to the `ssh-agent`